Skip to main content

 Services & Resources

 Services & Resources is where you build your organization's access catalog.
-Each service represents something users can request access to — an application, a shared drive, a physical location, or any other resource that's controlled through Entra group membership.
+Each service represents something users can request access to, like an application, a shared drive, or a physical location, controlled through Entra group membership.

 When to Use Services & Resources